luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

 Even after removing the outliers, the distribution of the web desktop data is not normal.
 Therefore, we decided to rerun the experiment under more stringent conditions.
+In the first run chrome would be needed to log in for the web experiment.
+In the second run we added an extra step to the experiment to ensure that the browser was closed immediately after log in was complete.
 Only one outlier was present in the new dataset, but after analysing the size of the dataset we concluded that energiBrige had stopped measuring prematurely.
 We decided to remove the outlier and continue with the analysis.